Franked Dividend Meaning

 As discussed earlier, dividend means the distribution of the portion of profits of the company.
-Thus, when a company pays a dividend, it has already paid taxes on that portion of profits being distributed to the investors.
+Thus, when a company pays dividends, it has already paid taxes on that portion of profits distributed to the investors.

 How to Calculate Franked Dividend?

 When we refer to this type of dividend, we refer to the cash dividendCash DividendCash dividend is that portion of profit which is declared by the board of directors to be paid as dividends to the shareholders of the company in return to their investments done in the company.
 Such a dividend payment liability is then discharged by paying cash or through bank transfer. received by the investor.
 Thus, it would be right to say that the franked dividend is the net dividend amount paid post considering the payment of applicable taxes by the company.